- Click here for US reimbursement.

-- Employees' must add the bank account they want to receive reimbursements to in their Account settings (Settings > Your Account > Reimbursement).
-See Adding a Deposit Accounts below for more details.
+- Employees' must add the bank account they want to receive reimbursements to in their account settings (Settings > Your Account > Reimbursement).
+See Adding a deposit account below for more details.

 There are three steps that have to be completed before reimbursements can be processed:

-- Add a Withdrawal Account to an Administrator's Account settings (If you do not know your Bank User ID Number, please contact your bank)
+- Add a withdrawal account to an admin's account settings (If you do not know your Bank User ID Number, please contact your bank)

 Once these have all been completed, you're ready to go!